-There's a simple trick to significantly reduce the length of your mortgage and save thousands in interest: Make additional payments which go to your principal.
-Borrowers can do this in various ways.
-Making a single additional payment once every year is likely the easiest to track.
-But many folks can't afford such a large additional payment, so splitting an additional payment into twelve extra monthly payments works as well.
-Another very popular option is to pay half of your payment every other week.
-The result is you make one additional monthly payment each year.
-These options differ a little in lowering the final payback amount and shortening payback length, but they will all significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.
+There's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make additional payments which are applied to your loan principal.
+You pay against principal in many different ways.
+For many people,Perhaps the easiest way to organize this process is by making one additional mortgage payment a year.
+However, some people can't afford such an enormous extra payment, so dividing an extra payment into twelve extra monthly payments works too.
+Another very popular option is to pay a half payment every two weeks.
+The result is you will make one extra monthly payment every year.
+These options differ slightly in lowering the final payback amount and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

-It may not be possible for you to pay extra every month or even every year.
-Keep in mind that almost all mortgages will permit you to make additional payments to your principal at any time.
-Any time you get some extra cash, you can use this provision to pay an additional one-time payment on your mortgage principal.
-For example: a few years after moving into your home, you receive a huge tax refund,a large inheritance, or a non-taxable cash gift; , investing several thousand dollars into your home's principal can shorten the repayment period of your loan and save a huge amount on interest over the duration of the mortgage loan.
-For most loans, even a modest amount, paid early in the loan period, could offer huge savings in interest and in the length of the loan.
+Some people can't manage any extra payments.
+Keep in mind that almost all mortgages will permit you to make additional payments to your principal at any point during repayment.
+You can benefit from this provision to pay extra on your mortgage principal when you come into extra money.
+For example: a few years after buying your home, you receive a larger than expected tax refund,a very large legacy, or a non-taxable cash gift; , investing several thousand dollars into your home's principal can reduce the repayment duration of your loan and save enormously on mortgage interest over the life of the loan.
+For most loans, even a modest amount, paid early in the loan period, could offer big savings in interest and in the length of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.